Eastern racer: Habitat

-C. constrictor is found frequently near water, but also in brush, trash piles, roadsides, and swamps, and in suburbia; it is the most common snake in residential neighborhoods in Florida.
+Coluber constrictor is found frequently near water, but also in brush, trash piles, roadsides, and swamps, and in suburbia; it is the most common snake in residential neighborhoods in Florida.
 It spends most of its time on the ground, but it is a good tree climber and may be found in shrubs and trees where bird nests can be raided for eggs and chicks, as well as small adult birds such as finches, canaries, and thrashers.

 Most of the eastern racers prefer open, grassland-type habitats where their keen eyesight and speed can be readily used, but they are also found in light forest and even semiarid regions.
 They are usually not far from an area of cover for hiding.

 Reproduction

-In C. constrictor, mating takes place in the spring from April until early June.
+In Coluber constrictor, mating takes place in the spring from April until early June.
 Around a month later, the female lays three to 30 eggs in a hidden nest site, such as a hollow log, an abandoned rodent burrow, or under a rock.
 The juveniles hatch in the early fall.
 A newborn is 8–10 in (20–26 cm) in total length.
 Maturity is reached around 2 years old.
 Eastern racers have been known to lay their eggs in communal sites, where a number of snakes, even those from other species, all lay their eggs together.